pyca/cryptography/docs/hazmat/primitives/aead.rst

         :param bytes data: The data to decrypt (with tag appended).
         :param bytes associated_data: Additional data to authenticate.
 Can be ``None`` if none was passed during encryption.
-        :param int tag_length: The length of the authentication tag.
-This defaults to 16 bytes.
-You only need to change this if your existing ciphertext has a shorter tag.
-Valid tag lengths are 4, 6, 8, 12, 14, and 16.
         :returns bytes: The original plaintext.
         :raises cryptography.exceptions.InvalidTag: If the authentication tag
             doesn't validate this exception will be raised.
 This will occur